 When should children start HIV treatment?

-The United States Department of Health and Human Services (DHHS)—a branch of the federal government that oversees health care policy in the United States—has published guidelines focusing on how best to treat HIV-infected children.
-These guidelines are important, as they help to make sure that all HIV-infected children in the United States are sufficiently cared for and treated.
+The United States Department of Health and Human Services (DHHS)—a branch of the federal government that oversees health care policy in the United States—has published guidelines focusing on how best to treat HIV-positive children.
+These guidelines are important, as they help to make sure that all HIV-positive children in the United States are sufficiently cared for and treated.

-Here are the DHHS recommendations of when HIV treatment should be started by HIV-infected children:
+Click here for the DHHS recommendations of when HIV treatment should be started by HIV-positive children.

-If you are caring for an HIV-positive child who is not being treated or have questions about starting your child on antiretroviral medications, be sure to discuss these issues with your child’s pediatrician.
+If you are caring for a child living with HIV who is not being treated or have questions about starting your child on antiretroviral medications, be sure to discuss these issues with your child’s pediatrician.

 What drug combinations are recommended for children?

-As is the case with adults infected with HIV, HIV-positive children almost always need to be treated with a combination of drugs to help push their viral loads to undetectable levels.
+As is the case with adults infected with HIV, children living with HIV almost always need to be treated with a combination of drugs to help push their viral loads to undetectable levels.
 This helps delay drug resistance, prolong the effects of treatment and keeps the immune system functioning properly.

 What about opportunistic infections?

-As with adults, HIV-infected children need to take preventive therapies (prophylaxis) to ward of common childhood and AIDS-related infections.
-It’s estimate that 20 percent of HIV-positive children will have an opportunistic infection within the first year of their life.
+As with adults, children living with HIV need to take preventive therapies (prophylaxis) to ward of common childhood and AIDS-related infections.
+It’s estimated that 20 percent of children living with HIV will have an opportunistic infection within the first year of their life.